Crisfer111/API_EASY_FACTURE/README.md

 <!-- Información principal -->
 # Easy Facture

-Easy_Facture is an educational project aimed at achieving better attendance management.
-It also includes a section for news and library loans.
+This is a billing project aimed at a local company called 'Distribuciones Jr.' This company deals with the first-hand trading of products in stores, offering a variety of items such as cleaning supplies, kitchenware, groceries, sweets, and more.

 <!-- Stack utilizado -->
 ## Tech Stack